Elderly Pets Don’t Take The Stairs

 This isn’t the first time a dog lift idea has been implemented.
 At the headquarters of Castle Comfort, where Doctor Stirling is based, one was measured up for a 3 legged terrier who found stairs difficult after having an amputation.
 You can see the picture of his visit at the top of the page.

-Also reported in the press last year an inventor had made a prototype lift specifically for dogs featuring a paw shaped on and off switch and also a travelling basket for the dog to sit in.
+Also reported in the press has been an inventor that had made a prototype lift specifically for dogs featuring a paw shaped on and off switch and also a travelling basket for the dog to sit in.
 This particular invention has been designed to address the growing obesity problem in our canine friends.
 It seems that as Britain’s humans are getting fatter by eating more and moving less, our doggy chums are also doing the same and often sharing food from our table.
 Fish and chips being the most common treat for a dog it contains whopping amounts of calories that are far from healthy for a dog.

 Dog obesity is dramatically on the rise, with insurance company More Than predicting that over half of the nations dogs will be overweight by 2022.